It’s the start of something new.

 What shall we name it?

-Deciding on what to name the startup was not an easy feat.
+Deciding on a startup name isn’t an easy feat.
 The first name settled on was “Cache,” but it did not catch on.
-It got changed to “Mangosteen,” but Mangosteen also had to go (although its purple color remains till this day).
+It got changed to “Mangosteen,” but Mangosteen also had to go (although its purple color remains today).
 Eventually, the decision was to settle on a plant-based name.
 Why may you ask?
-Well, the most successful robo-advisory companies in the US and UK are named Acorns and Nutmeg.
+The most successful robo-advisory companies in the US and UK are named Acorns and Nutmeg.
 Being headquartered in Singapore, choosing an Asian plant made sense.
 Since bamboo was fast-growing, sturdy, and prevalent in Asia, it was tweaked to become our name “Bambu.”
-This is the spelling of bamboo in both Finnish and Bahasa and helps us set our brand apart online.
+This spelling of bamboo in Finnish and Bahasa helps us set our brand apart online.

 How far we have come

-In the past four years, the dynamic duo has led the company to raise $14M in funds (and to be backed by Franklin Templeton and Peak6) as well as growing it from 12 employees to the 70+ employees today.
+In the past four years, the dynamic duo has led the company to raise $14M in funds (and be backed by Franklin Templeton and Peak6) and grew it from 12 employees to 70+ employees today.
 From Singapore alone to having offices in San Francisco, Dubai, and London.
 Clients like Standard Chartered, HSBC, Beanstox (Kevin O’Leary), Franklin Templeton, BCA, and many others trusted and continue to trust Bambu to deliver the best digital experience for investors.

 For the next few years, Ned and Aki hope to bring Bambu to new heights to reach millions of users and empower them to save and invest for their future digitally.
-Becoming a real global leader in B2B Fintech and dominating as number 1 in the WealthTech category.
-We remain committed to making Bambu the best possible place to work, and ensuring every employee has a share in our success through the options program.
+We are becoming a real global leader in B2B Fintech and dominating as number 1 in the WealthTech category.
+We remain committed to making Bambu the best possible place to work and ensuring every employee has a share in our success through the options program.